 Themed Period Photo Workshops

-Bombers & Pinups – These shoots take place independently or in conjunction with larger events like airshows.
-In addition to photographing various planes & artillery, we always have period specific rennactors and models dressed to fit the scene.
-Our photographers will get the chance to take staged shots of: crew portraits, simulated action shots, classy pinup shots as well as possible in flight shots.
+These shoots take place independently or in conjunction with larger events like airshows.
+Our photographers get the chance to take staged pictures of crew portraits, simulated action shots and classy pin-up shots.
+We also run night photo sessions with engine run-ups as well as air-to-air shoots.

-Rosie the Riveter – During our Rosie shoots, we’ve not only had the good fortune to work with great reenactors, but also with present day female railroaders and machinists.
-These special details ensure that each of our shoots have a level of realism and genuineness that many others lack.
-Our ladies performed numerous tasks which included working on a live steam locomotive or plane; utilizing drill presses, rivet guns, welding, and the always popular classy pinup scenes.
+During our Rosie shoots, we’ve not only had the good fortune to work with great reenactors, but some have also been actual railroaders and machinists.
+These special details ensure that each of our shoots has a level of realism and genuineness.
+Our ladies perform numerous tasks, including working on a live steam locomotive or plane, utilizing drill presses, rivet guns and welding torches, and posing for the always popular pin-up scenes.

-The Navajo Nation – We traveled into the back country of Monument Valley and photographed several families dressed in historic clothing and performed chores such as rug weaving, hair weaving and other tasks that would have been carried out during the 1800s.
-The sprawling desert scenes couldn’t of been a better backdrop for our shoot.
-In addition we completed portraits and night shots of the desert with the Milky Way stretching through the sky.
+The Navajo Nation – We traveled into the back country of Monument Valley and photographed several families dressed in historic clothing and performing chores such as rug weaving, hair weaving and other tasks that would have been carried out during the 1800s.
+The sprawling desert scenes were a perfect backdrop for our shoot.
+In addition, we took portraits of the families and night shots of the desert with the Milky Way stretching through the sky.

-Cowboys of the Southwest – We’ve done several cowboy shoots throughout the Southwest United States.
-One of our shoots was when fall color was in full swing and the storm clouds were clearing as real cowboys and cowgirls of the San Juan Mountains put on a great show for the photographers.
+Cowboys of the Southwest – We have done several cowboy shoots throughout the Southwest United States.
+On one of our shoots during the peak of fall color, storm clouds were clearing as real cowboys and cowgirls of the San Juan Mountains put on a great show for the photographers.
 They rustled up cattle and posed with their horses for great portrait opportunities.
-Our other cowboy shoots have taken place in southern Arizona where our reenactors ran through a river, kicked up dust in a ghost town and ran into the sunset on a real working ranch.
+Our other cowboy shoots have taken place in southern Arizona, where our reenactors ran through a river, kicked up dust in a ghost town and rode into the sunset on a real working ranch.
 Individual portrait sessions were also done during these shoots.